 Learn to treat yourself as you would your loved one or best friend.
 With random acts of kindness and appreciation you will support yourself.
 Allow yourself to relax when you are tired, treat yourself to gifts, and respond to your negative thoughts with the same heartening advice you would give your loved ones.
 Nurture the small child in yourself, and give yourself a hug.
 Congratulate yourself for a job well done as you would congratulate your best friend; trust that you will always do the best for yourself just as you would trust the advice of you loved one.
 No one cares more for you than you, trust your inner teacher.

-Nurture is the nature of our amazing biology and science is proving that we can play a central role in our health by nurturing though our nutrition, life-style, thoughts and feelings than ever imagined before (e.g. Super Genes by Deepak Chopra).
+Nurture is the nature of our amazing biology and science is proving that we can play a central role in our health by nurturing though our nutrition, life-style, thoughts and feelings than ever imagined before (e.g. Super Genes by Deepak Chopra, The Biology of Belief by Bruce Lipton and Molecules of Emotion by Candace Pert).
 Self-regulating our thoughts alone can help to steady our emotions and avoid draining our energy which acts as a moderator on our daily stress.

-Some of the health modalities you may benefit from are: nature’s healing, Naturopathic Medicine, Physiotherapy, Acupuncture, Chinese Traditional Medicine, Ayurvedic Medicine, massage, psychic medium, hypnosis, exercise, Yoga, counseling, energy healing, breath work, guided imagery, spiritual healing, meditation connection to your divine spirit, herbal medicine, healing touch, Therapeutic Yoga, journal and life writing, learning (self-help books) and nutrition and last but not least Life Coaching.
+Some of the health modalities you may benefit from are: nature’s healing, Naturopathic Medicine, Physiotherapy, Acupuncture, Chinese Traditional Medicine, Ayurvedic Medicine, massage, psychic medium, hypnosis, exercise, Yoga, counselling, energy healing, breath work, guided imagery, spiritual healing, meditation connection to your divine spirit, herbal medicine, healing touch, Therapeutic Yoga, journal and life writing, learning (self-help books) and nutrition and last but not least LIFE COACHING.

 Cultivate a strong social network.
 Having caring and supportive people around you acts as a safe harbour during adversities.
 Having meaningful and open conversations with people you trust can alleviate pain and allow you to gain clarity about what is most needed.